HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Supplementary Material

 \section{Supplementary Material}

-Numerical integration codes on the basis of HEOM formalism for 1D IR and 2D correlation IR are provided as supplemental materials.
+Numerical integration codes on the basis of HEOM formalism for 1D IR and 2D correlation IR (\texttt{HEOM-2DVS}) are provided as supplemental materials.
 The manual can be found in the ReadMe.pdf file.